 To succeed in a complex and fluid world, organizations need brave leaders and courageous cultures.
 In this book, Brené Brown presents the 4 courage-building skill sets that can be nurtured in any individual and organization.
-In this Dare to Lead summary, we’ll briefly outline the 4 skills and what they entail.
-For more details, tips and examples, do get a copy of our complete summary bundle (with text, infographic and audio formats).
+In this free Dare to Lead summary, you’ll learn what the 4 skills involve.

 Dare to Lead: Brave leaders & courageous cultures